SchulerControl/documentation/linux/build_linux_kernel.md

 ```

 ###Build kernel:
-Now is the time to actually build the kernel!.
+Now is the time to actually build the kernel!
 Use might want to use the option -jX (with X = number of cores + 1) to speed up the build process.
 For example, a quad core processor contains four logical cores plus one (4 + 1):

 >```
 $ make -j5 LOADADDR=0x40008000 uImage